hakuhodo-technologies/scope-rl/docs/documentation/subpackages/rtbgym_about.rst

 Next, we describe how to customize the environment by instantiating the environment.

-The list of arguments are given as follows.
+The list of arguments is given as follows.

 * :class:`objective`: Objective KPIs of RTB, which is either "click" or "conversion".
 * :class:`cost_indicator`: Timing of arising costs, which is any of "impression", "click", and "conversion".